-The Global Opportunity Philadelphia Fund —the GO Philly Fund—is a newly formed venture fund seeking investments in seed and early-stage technology-focused enterprises.
+The Global Opportunity Philadelphia Fund —the GO Philly Fund—is a newly formed venture fund seeking growth stage follow-on investments pulled from Ben Franklin SEP’s portfolio.

 The Fund provides capital for early-stage technology companies primarily in the Philadelphia region (which includes the City of Philadelphia, Bucks, Chester, Delaware, and Montgomery counties).
 The Fund makes follow on investments to the early-stage companies that have passed Ben Franklin’s comprehensive due diligence process, supporting the growth of enterprises that build the community of innovation in Philadelphia.

 Set within the surging opportunity of Philadelphia’s growth, the Fund is uniquely positioned to expedite investor participation in the region’s emerging technology ventures, while affecting the growth of the region at large.

 For Investors: Get More Information